Lumion and Twinmotion are two of the top architectural rendering tools on the market.

 Before subscribing to a paid plan, you can test both renderers for free—Lumion offers a 14-day trial, and Twinmotion a 30-day trial.

-Twinmotion's prices start at $445 a year per user and go up to $1,850 a year per user if you need access to Unreal Engine and RealityCapture.
+Twinmotion's pricing starts at $445 a year per user and go up to $1,850 a year per user if you need access to Unreal Engine and RealityCapture.

 While Twinmotion is a more affordable Lumion alternative, the downside of both tools' pricing models is that you have to commit to an annual subscription.
 If you prefer a flexible monthly plan, MyArchitectAI offers an affordable $29/month subscription.